-Inspector Palmu’s’Mistake was turned into a hugely popular film and it was voted the best Finnish film of all time by the Finnish Film Critics / YLE in 2012.
+Inspector Palmu’s Mistake was turned into a film in 1960 by Matti Kassila.
+In 2012 it was voted the best Finnish film of all time by the Finnish Film Critics and Yle.

-Danish (Kraemer mysteriet, 1943)
+Danish (Carl Aller 1943)

 Estonian (Eesti Raamat 1996)